 Simultaneously he has extensive experience at the youth levels as a Director and Academy coach.
 Throughout his 20 plus seasons at the youth levels he continues to influence many player’s path towards achieving collegiate scholarships, professional contracts, and national team opportunities.
 During his experience at these levels, he’s been key in leading teams to several leagues and tournaments as well as both regional and national championships.

-Ditta graduated from Azusa Pacific University with a sociology degree and completed his M.S. degree in Education Administration after a brief stint in the USISL with the LA Salsa reserve team from 1993-1994.
+Ditta graduated from Azusa Pacific University in 1999 with a B.A. in Sociology.
+Later completed his M.S. in Education Administration from National University in 2004.

 |Title:||Assistant Men's Soccer Coach|